 Dental bonding is highly durable.
 The composite resin material used for this procedure is relatively tough and can withstand harsh situations and elements such as hard bites and sugary foods.
 Nonetheless, you’re encouraged to adhere to proper oral care.

-The process of dental bonding takes 30 to 60 minutes.
+The process of dental bonding takes 60 or more minutes.
 However, the duration depends on the amount of work required and the severity of the tooth discoloration or dental decay.

 The most exciting aspect of teeth bonding is that the composite resin material used will always match the color of your teeth.
 Your dentist will select a shade that naturally matches the color of the affected teeth.
 Additionally, the bonding material can be trimmed and shaped to fit any size.

-Dental bonding is painless.
+Dental bonding is normally painless.
 In fact, the process of bonding doesn’t require anesthesia unless drilling is required, or the chip is close to a nerve.
-Some patients complain of increased sensitivity or discomfort immediately after the procedure, but this only lasts for three to four days.
+Some patients complain of increased sensitivity or discomfort immediately after the procedure, but this usually only lasts for a few days afterward.
 In rare cases, patients experience allergic reactions to the composite resin or the conditioning liquid.